hvvka/signed-classes/README.md

 $ keytool -genkey -alias hello -keyalg RSA -keysize 2048 -keystore hello-keystore -validity 660
 ```

 Everything after alias is optional.
-Default keystore is `.keystore` file in home directory and dafault validity is 90 days.
+Default keystore is `.keystore` file in home directory and default validity is 90 days.

 The information for signing jar can be sent to stdout with:
 ```